marcomaroni-github/twitter-to-bluesky/README.md

 - `--ignore-video-errors` - Do not stop processing tweets if the video service fails to provide a JobId (typically when the video exceeds the max duration)
     Example: `--ignore-video-errors`

+- `--video-upload-retries` - Number of times to retry uploading videos if JOB_STATE_FAILED encountered.
+    Example: `--video-upload-retries 5`

 **Examples when running on Windows**

 Assuming you stored the Twitter archive in `C:\Temp\twitter-archive` and you want to import tweets from two Twitter handles: